maximilianoalves/rest-assured-test-inside-project/README.md

 ## Test Scenarios

-GET /tutorials:
+- GET /tutorials:
   - should be return with success all tutorials
     - check 200 status code
     - check schema object
   - should be return NO CONTENT when the list is empty
     - dependencie: delete all tutorials before call GET /tutorials
     - check 204 status code
     - check empty body
-GET /tutorials/{id}:
+- GET /tutorials/{id}:
   - should be return with success a single tutorial
     - check 200 status code
     - check schema object for one tutorial
-- sould be return a error when put a nonexistance id.
+  - should be return a error when put a nonexistance id.
     - check 404 not found status
     - check schema object for the error
-DELETE /tutorials:
+- DELETE /tutorials:
   - should be deleted all tutorials with success
     - check 204 status code
     - check doesn't have body
   - should be return error when try delete all tutorials without tutorails registered
     - check 500 status code
     - check doesn't have body
-DELETE /tutorials/{id}:
+- DELETE /tutorials/{id}:
   - should be deleted with success
     - check 204 status code
     - check doesn't have body
   - should be return error when try delete a tutorials with nonexistance id.
     - check 500 status code
     - schema error schema